tidepool-org/data-model/device-data/types/upload.md

 <!-- start editable commentary on deviceModel -->

 The `deviceModel` is a non-empty string that encodes the model of device.
-We endeavor to match each manufacturer's standard for how they represent model name in terms of casing, whether parts of the name are represented as one word or two, etc.
+We endeavor to match each manufacturer's standard for how they represent model name<!-- Edit by Eden-->: in terms of casing, whether parts of the name are represented as one word or two, etc.

 <!-- end editable commentary on deviceModel -->